-HP Multi Jet Fusion (MJF) is the one of the most commonly used 3D printing technologies for printing parts that are highly accurate and durable.
+HP Multi Jet Fusion (MJF) is one of the most commonly used 3D printing technologies for printing parts that are highly accurate and durable.
 Compared to its powder bed fusion counterparts like selective laser sintering (SLS), MJF prints are more cost efficient at scale.
 The parts printed with MJF are widely used for prototypes as well as for end usage (see an example how our customer created a bike mount for AirTag using this printing technology).

 How does Multi Jet Fusion printing work?